Bill Moyers: Corporation for Public Broadcasting

 Moyers was a key player in the creation of the public broadcasting system.
 In 1961, FCC Chairman Newton N. Minow labeled television "a vast wasteland” and called for programming in the public interest.
 Years later, the Johnson administration instituted a study of the issue.
 The Carnegie Corporation of New York established a commission to study the value of and need for noncommercial educational television.
 Moyers served on this committee, which released its report 'Public Television: A Program for Action' in 1967.
 Moyers said of the endeavor: “We became a central part of the American consciousness and a valuable institution within our culture."

 Moyers was influential in creating the legislation that would fulfill the committee's recommendations.
 In 1967, President Johnson signed Public Broadcasting Act of 1967, which states: "it is in the public interest to encourage the growth and development of public radio and television broadcasting, including the use of such media for instructional, educational, and cultural purposes."

 On the 50th anniversary of the Public Broadcasting Act, Moyers and Joseph A. Califano, Jr. spoke about their experience with WNET.

+The Kennedy Assassination

+In November 1963, Kennedy noted that Bill Moyers would be knowledgeable of the political climate in Dallas, Texas.
+He appointed Moyers to be the planner for his trip to the conservative and potentially hostile city.
+Bill had great difficulty with the assignment due to his lack of experience with the Dallas political climate; his presence was not wanted by the political elite, as he was an outsider more aligned to Austin than Dallas.

+Two others had attempted to liaise with the Dallas political group that planned the arrangements for the trip with similar results.
+But with time running short, Moyers knew someone in Dallas who could work for the Kennedy advance team; someone who had been instrumental in the Peace Corps over the last few years and had married the Dallas clothing store mogul, Leon Harris, Jr. This person was Betty Harris.
+She had experience in writing and news media production.

+Harris testified to the United States House Select Committee on Assassinations in a closed deposition of the preparations, phone calls, and arguments she had establishing the route that the Kennedy motorcade would take through Dallas.
+She was on the phone with Moyers "every two hours ... for those seven days" as the planning and infighting went on.

+Moyers in Washington and Harris in Dallas made several decisions about the motorcade: the choice of the route to the Trade Mart through Downtown and Dealey Plaza, the publication of the route map one to two days before the event, the assignment of cars and seating positions, and the removal of the bubble top on the limousine.
+Their wishes were frequently at odds with Texas Governor John Connally, who also rode in the Kennedys' limousine, and the pro-Connally operatives Sam Bloom (the PR mouthpiece for the Dallas businessmen) and Bob Strauss.